Advanced Search

 • Available Online: 2026-04-30

-• Objective With the rapid advancement of telecommunication technology, Internet of Things (IoT) devices have become increasingly ubiquitous in modern applications.
-However, their limited computational capabilities and energy constraints present significant challenges for data privacy and security.
-To address these challenges, Feng et al. proposed INLEC, a low-energy lightweight block cipher tailored for resource-constrained IoT environments.
-While the designers claimed that INLEC is resistant to various forms of cryptanalysis—such as differential, linear, impossible differential, and side-channel attacks—its security against integral cryptanalysis has not yet been investigated.
-The objective of this paper is to conduct a comprehensive full-round integral analysis of the INLEC cipher to evaluate its actual resistance to this important cryptanalytic technique.
-Methods In this paper, the monomial prediction technique proposed by Hu et al. is utilized to construct a MILP model that characterizes the monomial trails of the INLEC block cipher.
-Through this model, a 9-round integral distinguisher for INLEC is successfully derived.
-Furthermore, by leveraging the structural properties of the diffusion layer used in INLEC, the distinguisher is extended to 10 rounds by incorporating an additional initial round.
-This constitutes the first construction of a 10-round integral distinguisher for INLEC.
-To further reduce the complexity of key recovery, a multi-key guessing method is proposed.
-When combined with the partial-sum technique, the first 14-round key recovery attack on INLEC is achieved.
-Consequently, an integral cryptanalysis framework applicable to the full-round INLEC cipher is established.
-Results and Discussions The experimental analysis reveals that the 10-round distinguisher provides an effective statistical bias that can be exploited for key recovery.
-Based on this distinguisher, the proposed 14-round attack achieves a data complexity of $ {2}^{63} $ and a time complexity equivalent to $ {2}^{89.843} $ 14-round encryptions.
-The attack demonstrates that INLEC’s diffusion layer does not achieve full state randomization within 10 rounds, leaving exploitable structural weaknesses in its internal transformation.
-These findings challenge the designers’ original security claims and highlight the importance of considering integral properties when assessing lightweight ciphers intended for IoT applications.
-Conclusions This paper presents a comprehensive evaluation of the resistance of the lightweight block cipher INLEC against integral cryptanalysis, based on the monomial prediction technique.
-The analysis shows that INLEC is insufficiently resistant to integral attacks, and that the proposed method poses a realistic threat in practical scenarios.
-These results highlight the need for more rounds in cipher design to defend against known integral cryptanalysis.
-Additionally, the diffusion layer should be designed to avoid weak algebraic structures, thereby improving resistance to integral attacks.
+• Objective With the rapid development of telecommunication technology, Internet of Things (IoT) devices have been widely deployed in modern applications.
+However, their limited computing resources and energy supply create challenges for data privacy and security.
+To address these issues, Feng et al. proposed INLEC, a low-energy lightweight block cipher designed for resource-constrained IoT environments.
+The designers claimed that INLEC can resist differential, linear, impossible differential, and side-channel attacks.
+However, its security against integral cryptanalysis has not yet been evaluated.
+This paper presents a comprehensive full-round integral cryptanalysis of INLEC to assess its actual resistance to integral cryptanalysis.
+Methods The monomial prediction technique proposed by Hu et al. is used to construct a Mixed Integer Linear Programming (MILP) model for the monomial trails of INLEC.
+Based on this model, a 9-round integral distinguisher for INLEC is obtained.
+By further using the structural properties of the diffusion layer, the 9-round integral distinguisher is extended to a 10-round integral distinguisher by adding an initial round.
+This is the first 10-round integral distinguisher constructed for INLEC.
+To reduce the complexity of key recovery, a multi-key guessing method is proposed.
+Combined with the partial-sum technique, this method enables the first 14-round key recovery attack on INLEC.
+An integral cryptanalysis framework for the full-round INLEC cipher is therefore established.
+Results and Discussions The analysis shows that the 10-round integral distinguisher provides exploitable balanced bits for key recovery.
+Based on this distinguisher, the proposed 14-round key recovery attack achieves a data complexity of 263 chosen plaintexts and a time complexity of 289.843 14-round encryptions.
+These results indicate that the diffusion layer of INLEC does not fully eliminate integral properties within 10 rounds.
+The remaining structural properties can be used to support key recovery.
+This finding challenges the original security claims for INLEC and shows that integral properties should be considered when evaluating lightweight block ciphers for IoT applications.
+Conclusions This paper evaluates the resistance of the lightweight block cipher INLEC to integral cryptanalysis based on monomial prediction.
+A 9-round integral distinguisher is first constructed using a MILP model of monomial trails.
+The 9-round integral distinguisher is then extended to a 10-round integral distinguisher by exploiting the structural properties of the diffusion layer.
+A 14-round key recovery attack is further achieved by combining the partial-sum technique with the multi-key guessing method.
+The results show that INLEC has insufficient resistance to integral cryptanalysis and that its practical security may be lower than expected.
+Therefore, more rounds should be considered in the design of such ciphers to resist known integral attacks.

 • loading